-(ii) The requirement relating to the liquidity of the portfolio
+(ii) The requirement relating to the liquidity of the portfolio.

-The Investment Guidelines of MPM marked January 2013 required no more than a 'maximum of 40% of the fund in assets with liquidity of greater than 6 months.'
-This requirement remained, in essence, also reflected in the Investment Guidelines marked 'Mid-2014' which read 'Has a maximum of 40% of the fund in assets with expected liquidity of greater than 6 months', as well as in the subsequent Investment Guidelines marked 2015 till 2018 which were updated by MPM and tightened further to read a 'maximum of 40% of the fund in assets with expected liquidity of greater than 6 months'.
+The Investment Guidelines of MPM marked January 2013 required no more than a 'maximum of 40% of the fund in assets with liquidity of greater than 6 months'.

+This requirement remained, in essence, also reflected in the Investment Guidelines marked 'Mid-2014' which read 'Has a maximum of 40% of the fund in assets with expected liquidity of greater than 6 months' as well as in the subsequent Investment Guidelines marked 2015 till 2018 which were updated by MPM and tightened further to read a 'maximum of 40% of the fund in assets with expected liquidity of greater than 3 months but not greater than 6 months'.

-&lt;sup>87 The reference to 'fund' is construed to refer to the member's portfolio.
+&lt;sup>58 The reference to 'fund' is construed to refer to the member's portfolio.